 Loyalty Programs Will Be Revived Through Data Analytics

-None-the-less, we can see that e-commerce profits are gaining momentum.
-According to market research, 96 percent of retail sales are still happening in brick-and-mortars.
+Nonetheless, we can see that e-commerce profits are gaining momentum.
+According to market research, 96 percent of retail sales are still happening in brick-and-mortar.
 This goes to prove that a high volume of consumers still prefers retail stores over e-Commerce.
 Have you seen the hidden message?
 NO – well, let me explain.
-The primary driver for customer loyalty is NOT pricing discounts – its Customer Experience.
+The primary driver for customer loyalty is NOT pricing discounts – it’s Customer Experience.
 Consumers who are loyal to their brands are seeking privileged treatment and retailers can deliver as such through in-store analytics platforms.
-Brands are beginning to turn their focus on personalizing experiences through collecting in-store customer behaviour data to drive customer loyalty.
+Brands are beginning to turn their focus on personalizing experiences through collecting in-store customer behavior data to drive customer loyalty.
 This goes to prove that data analytics will be the engine to drive most of the loyalty marketing campaigns in 2018.

 Retailers And Suppliers Connected Through Data Sharing

-Although data sharing was not able to get traction in the past due to lack of adequate technology – making the communication between retailer and supplier difficult.
+Although data sharing was not able to get traction in the past due to a lack of adequate technology – making communication between retailers and suppliers difficult.
 In 2018, we were seeing that with access to various cloud tools and big data technologies, data sharing is becoming streamlined.
-With the ability to forecast demands and shopping patterns, retailers and suppliers will be able to improve efficiency and reduce costs for managing, purchasing and deliveries.
+With the ability to forecast demands and shopping patterns, retailers and suppliers will be able to improve efficiency and reduce costs for managing, purchasing, and deliveries.

 Retailers Implement Vibrant Pricing Through Data Analytics

 Amazon’s leading advantage over physical stores has been a brilliant Dynamic Pricing structure.
-Now, through prescriptive analytics and comprehending the customers’ personas and purchasing patterns, brick-and-mortars can now to implement the same.
-We can expect this trend to hit the ground running mid to late quarter of 2018 with the availability of lower-priced Electronic Shelf Labels (ESL’s) and NFC tags enabling stores to immediately update product pricing based on shopping trends and behavioural data.
+Now, through prescriptive analytics and comprehending the customers’ personas and purchasing patterns, brick-and-mortar can now to implement the same.
+We can expect this trend to hit the ground running mid to late quarter of 2018 with the availability of lower-priced Electronic Shelf Labels (ESLs) and NFC tags enabling stores to immediately update product pricing based on shopping trends and behavioral data.

-So, let’s face it – retail is no longer art, but rather a science.
-Which only means one thing for businesses owners, either you get serious about Big Data Analytics, or you and your brand get left behind.
-There’s a good reason why the retail industry in putting data first.
+So, let’s face it – retail is no longer an art, but rather a science.
+This only means one thing for business owners, either you get serious about Big Data Analytics, or you and your brand get left behind.
+There’s a good reason why the retail industry is putting data first.
 There are several profound benefits to using data in a retail environment.
-With heightened expectations from the consumers and competition growth in the market, prioritizing customer experience is more imperative than ever before.
+With heightened expectations from consumers and competition growth in the market, prioritizing customer experience is more imperative than ever before.
 This means only one thing – retailers must create and deliver a smarter, more unique shopping experience to retain and attract new customers.

 Written By: Vic Bageria